-During the year ended December 31, 2020, the overall market for and sales of our generic products were negatively impacted by the COVID-19 pandemic, as mitigation measures and other related actions suppressed prescription levels during the year.
+During the year ended December 31, 2022, generic prescriptions have returned to essentially pre-pandemic levels.
 During the year ended December 31, 2021, generic prescription levels continued to be suppressed when compared to pre-pandemic levels, most significantly during the three months ended March 31, 2021, and the revenues for many of our generic pharmaceutical products continued to be negatively impacted.
-Per IQVIA/IMS data, total generic market prescriptions increased sequentially during the second, third, and fourth quarterly periods in 2021 and appear to be nearing pre-pandemic levels.
+Per IQVIA/IMS data, total generic market prescriptions increased sequentially during periods in 2021 and approached pre-pandemic levels near the end of the year.

-• Net revenues for branded pharmaceutical products were \$47.6 million during the year ended December 31, 2021, a decrease of 0.8% compared to \$48.0 million for the same period in 2020.
-From a product perspective, the net decrease was driven by lower unit sales of Inderal XL and Arimidex and decreased units and revenues of Atacand.
-These decreases were tempered by the launch of the products acquired in the Sandoz, Inc. asset acquisition on April 1, 2021 and increased unit sales and revenues of Casodex.
-Net brand revenues in 2021 were negatively impacted by a shift in mix towards products with lower average selling prices, tempered by an increase in overall volumes.
+• Net revenues for branded pharmaceutical products were \$39.5 million during the year ended December 31, 2022, a decrease of 17.0% compared to \$47.6 million for the same period in 2021.
+From a product perspective, the net decrease was driven primarily by a decrease in sales of Casodex, InnoPran XL, Inderal XL and Veregen.
+These decreases were tempered primarily by an increase in sales of Lipofen, Atacand, and Vancocin.
+The decrease in branded pharmaceutical product revenues for the year ended December 31, 2022 was principally due to lower unit volume sales on key branded products in addition to higher levels of returns and rebates.